cusbg/AHoJ-project/README.md

 Webserver / command line tool for customizable search and alignment of **Apo** protein structures from **Holo** forms (and vice versa).

-Features: search for Apo-Holo pairs in the PDB, batch mode for dataset processing, REST-API.
+Features: search for Apo-Holo pairs in the PDB, batch mode for fast parallel dataset processing, REST-API.

 ## Preview